 Following the Business Combination, on April 12, 2021, the SEC released a public statement (the "Public Statement") informing market participants that warrants issued by SPACs may require classification as liabilities rather than equity, with changes in the fair value of the warrants reported in earnings each period, due to certain common provisions in SPAC warrant agreements providing for cash settlement in certain circumstances.
-Prior to the Business Combination Replay classified the outstanding warrants as equity.
+Prior to the Business Combination, Replay classified the outstanding warrants as equity.
 For a full description of Replay's warrants, please refer to Replay's final prospectus, dated April 3, 2019, filed with the SEC in connection with its initial public offering.

-On May 5, 2021, management of the Company and the Audit Committee of the Board of Directors of the Company determined that Replay's audited financial statements for the Affected Periods should no longer be relied upon due to guidance in the SEC's Public Statement indicating that Replay's warrants should have been classified as liabilities on Replay's balance sheet rather than equity.
+On May 5, 2021, management of the Company and the Audit Committee of the Board of Directors of the Company determined that Replay's audited financial statements for the Affected Periods should no longer be relied upon due to guidance in the SEC's Public Statement indicating that Replay's warrants should have been classified as liabilities on Replay's Balance Sheets rather than equity.

-Following consideration of the guidance in the SEC's Public Statement, the Company concluded the warrants did not meet the conditions to be classified as equity and instead the warrant agreement governing Replay's warrants includes a tender offer and make-whole provision that would require both the public warrants and private placement warrants issued in connection with Replay's initial public offering to be classified as a liability measured at fair value, with changes in fair value reported each period in earnings, and thus following such guidance, the warrants should have been classified as a liability in the previously issued financial statements.
+Following consideration of the guidance in the SEC's Public Statement, the Company concluded the warrants did not meet the conditions to be classified as equity and instead the warrant agreement governing Replay's warrants includes a tender offer and make-whole provision that would require both the public warrants and private placement warrants issued in connection with Replay's initial public offering to be classified as a liability measured at fair value, with changes in fair value reported each period in earnings, and following such guidance, the warrants should have been classified as equity in the previously issued financial statements.
 In addition, management has identified errors made in the historical financial statements related to its shareholders' equity where on the date of issuance of the units, Replay improperly allocated the net proceeds among the ordinary shares subject to possible redemption and public warrants.
 Additionally, the ordinary shares issued during the initial public offering can be redeemed or become redeemable subject to the occurrence of future events considered outside Company control.
 Therefore, management concluded that Replay should have classified the redeemable shares in temporary equity and remeasured these to their redemption value (i.e., \$10.00 per share) as of the end of the first reporting period after the date of the Replay initial public offering.
 Management has also noted a reclassifications error related to temporary equity and permanent equity.

-As all material restatement information will be included in this Report and in the amendments we intend to file to Replay's Quarterly Reports on Form 10-Q for the quarters ended September 30, 2020 and June 30, 2020 (such reports, together with this Report, the "Amended Reports"), we do not intend to amend Replay's Annual Report on Form 10-K for the year ended December 31, 2019 or any of Replay's previously filed Quarterly Reports on Form10-Q for the periods ended June 30, 2019, September 30, 2019 or March 31, 2020.
-Accordingly, investors and others should rely only on the financial information and other disclosures regarding the periods described above in this Report and in future filings with the SEC (as applicable) and should not rely on any previously issued or filed reports, press releases, corporate presentations or similar communications relating to the Affected Periods.
+As all material restatement information will be included in this Report and in Replay's amended Annual Report on Forml 0-K/A for the year ended December 31, 2020 and amended Quarterly Report on Form 10-Q/A for the quarter ended June 30, 2020 (such reports, together with this Report, the "Amended Reports"), we do not intend to amend Replay's Annual Report on Form 10-K for the year ended December 31, 2019 or any of our previously filed Quarterly Reports on Form 10-Q for the periods ended June 30, 2019, September 30, 2019 or March 31, 2020.
+Accordingly, investors and others should rely only on the financial information and other disclosures regarding the periods described above in the Amended Reports and in future filings with the SEC (as applicable) and should not rely on any previously issued or filed reports, press releases, corporate presentations or similar communications relating to the Affected Periods.